PeterMosmans/apdfhelper/README.md

   If you don't use certain pages (anymore), you can remove them.

-- display or add bookmarks
+- display or add table of contents

-  Would you like to have some bookmarks (an outline, or table of contents in PDF-parlance)?
-With this tool you can view and edit them.
+  Would you like to have a table of contents (bookmarks, or an outline in PDF-parlance)?
+With this tool you can view , edit and rewrite them.

 - extract notes

   Extract notes (text annotations) in text format, ordered per page.
-If there is a bookmark defined for that page, it will show the title on which page the note(s) appear(s).
+If there is a table of contents title defined for that page, it will show the title of the page on which the note(s) appear(s).

 - rewrite (broken) internal links